pia-nyk/CryptoCoach/README.md

 Portfolio optimization on cryptocurrency prices using DQN Agent.

 <b> Why not use Markowitz frontier directly? </b> <br/>
 Markowitz efficient frontier doesn't work in this case as the price returns don't follow Normal distribution, which is a crucial assumption in the Modern portfolio theory.
+This is practically verified.
+[Pls refer this jupyter notebook](Portfolio_optimization_efficient_frontier.ipynb)

 <b> What does the agent do? </b> <br/>
 The DQN agent is trained to predict the prices & hence the returns obtained on 3 actions - (selling, buying and holding) the crypto portfolio consisting of 15 stocks by assigning them appropriate weights dynamically.